Field theories, stable homotopy theory and Khovanov homology: A special example: Refinements of the Khovanov -functor

 \subsection{Khovanov's original functor}

-Let us start with the ``classical'' example \cite{khovanov,dbar}.
-Let $A$ be a commutative Frobenius algebra over a commutative ring $R$, i.e. that there is an augmentation $R$-module homomorphism
+Let us start with the ``classical'' example, i.e. with our interpretation of Khovanov's original construction \cite{khovanov,dbar}.
+Assume that $A$ is a commutative Frobenius algebra over a commutative ring $R$, i.e. that there is an augmentation $R$-module homomorphism

-such that the pairing \beg{ekhov1}{\diagram A\otimes_R A\rto^{\text{prod}} & A\rto^\epsilon & R \enddiagram } is a non-degenerate bilinear pairing over $R$.
+such that the pairing \beg{ekhov1}{\diagram A\otimes_R A\rto^(.6){\text{prod}} & A\rto^\epsilon & R \enddiagram } is a non-degenerate bilinear pairing over $R$.
 It is well known that such an $A$ gives rise to a $1+1$-dimensional TQFT where the field operators corresponding to pairs of pants with two inbound and one outbound (resp. two outbound and one inbound) boundary component are given by the product and coproduct, respectively.
 Here the coproduct is the dual of the product with respect to the pairing \rref{ekhov1}.
 In our language, at least when $A$ is a free $R$-module on a given basis $\Lambda$, this specifies a multifunctor \beg{ekhov2}{\mathcal{L}:\mathcal{A}\r R_2. } The basis $\Lambda$ becomes the value of the multifunctor on the object $S^1$.
 The example interesting from the point of view of ($SL_2$) Khovanov homology is $A=\Lambda_\Z[x]$.
 In this case, let $\Lambda=\{1,x\}$ (so $x^2=0$).

+The reader should be reminded that in Khovanov's construction \cite{khovanov, dbar}, the special structure of $A=\Lambda_\Z[x]$ plays a crucial role.
+Essentially, one needs the sequence

-The reader should be reminded that while analogies of Khovanov homology for other Frobenius algebras have since been discovered (\cite{kh3,cat}), the construction is much more involved than a straightforward analogue of the original construction \cite{khovanov,dbar}.
-In this original construction, the special structure of $\Lambda_\Z[x]$ plays a crucial role for link invariance: Essentially, one needs the sequence
+to be exact.
+This is a property of $A=\Lambda_\Z[x]$ which does not happen often in Frobenius algebras.
+While analogues of Khovanov homology for other Frobenius algebras have since been discovered (\cite{kh3,cat}), the construction is much more involved than a straightforward analogue of the original construction \cite{khovanov,dbar}.